 For those wondering, some people DO prefer the FG-2900 model over the FG-5000 because it feels less bulky.
 I suppose you might prefer it as well for when you’re sparring months out without any fight scheduled and want to feel loose and quick.

 Buy it.
 Worth every penny if you’re boxing seriously.
 All the best fighters have it, IMO.

 The Winning FG-5000 also wins the EXPERTBOXING AWARD FOR BEST HEADGEAR!

 Your brain is vital to your longterm health and enjoyment in life so do your best to protect it.
 There are many people who will argue that headgear only protects the skin or the bone, and that it can’t cushion the brain.
 That may be so, but I’m still going to wear the best headgear I can find in hopes of minimizing that risk.
 This is your head and your health, so buy the best boxing headgear there is once you start boxing seriously.

 At the very least, headgear that makes you FEEL more comfortable and more secure will protect you the most because you’ll be more comfortable and fight better.
 So wear what makes YOU comfortable and feels the most secure to you.
 Everybody’s head is different and will fit different headgear differently.
 Your fighting style will also be another determining factor in what headgear you can get away with.
 I sure as hell don’t recommend brawlers to be using the slimmest headgear.

 If I don’t mention any other head gear, it’s because I have no experience with it, or at least not enough to form any opinion.
 The only headgear I used are the ones I listed here.
-My favorites are the Rival Traditional, Rival d3o, Everlast Competition, and the Winning FG-2900.
+My favorites are the Rival Traditional, Rival d3o, Everlast Competition, the Winning FG-2900, and the Winning FG-5000.